Sustainable Exploration

 Where This Applies

-2. Grid-connected assets, storage, and site selection
+2. Grid-connected assets and storage

-3. Capital deployment and portfolio construction
+3. Capital allocation and portfolio construction

 6. Regulatory and jurisdictional commitments